Tips for first-time buyers

 Bank statements (three months where your income is paid into).
 Your bank statements must match your pay slips.
 They will also get scrutinised for other spending, so not declaring a credit card, childcare payments and regular online spending at gala bingo will affect your affordability!

 Keep your documents in a safe place and ready to go

 - Main Identification (passport / driving licence)

 - Proof of address: Bills (electricity/gas, credit card, mobile phone)

 If you don’t drive and have never been abroad, it would be worth your while getting a passport.

 If you are not on the electoral roll currently, check your local authority website about getting registered to vote.

 Fact Find (financials)

-This is completed every time you apply for a mortgage even if you already own your property and looking to remortgage to a better deal.
+This is completed every time you apply for a mortgage, even if you already own your property and are looking to remortgage to a better deal.

 - Balances of credit / store cards not paid off each month